How to Write a Statement of Purpose in 2026

 Humanities and Social Sciences

-Demonstrate theoretical fluency: show that you know the major debates in your field and where your work sits within them.
-Cite 1–2 scholars whose work connects to yours (but avoid name-dropping).
-The writing quality itself matters more here than in STEM — every sentence should be clean and precise.
+Demonstrate theoretical fluency — show you know the major debates in your field and where your work sits within them.
+Cite one or two scholars whose work connects to yours, but avoid name-dropping without substance.
+Writing quality matters more here than in STEM.
+A clumsy metaphor or passive-voice-heavy paragraph in a humanities SOP signals poor writing ability to precisely the committee that will teach you to write.
+Every sentence should be clean and precise.

 Business (MBA)